 - Add real photos to your fake Instagram account.
 You could also make your fake Instagram ID a private account as well.

-- If the private Instagram account you want to follow doesn’t approve your request to follow them, send a PM to that person.
+- If the private Instagram account you want to follow doesn’t approve your request to follow them, send a DM to that person.
 Explain that you’d like to follow them on Instagram and your reasons.
 You could theoretically do this in or out of character

 The only legitimate way to view a private Instagram account profile is by requesting to follow that person from your actual account.
 Once the private Instagram user grants your request to follow them, you’ll have the ability to view, like, and comment on their Instagram posts.
 You could also private message the account holder to explain why you’d like to follow them.
 Or you can do both, making sure the user knows exactly who you are and why you want to view their profile.

 If you’re looking for unethical—and possibly illegal—ways to view a private Instagram account, you can always go the route of creating a fake profile and trying to fool the user into following you.
-We don’t recommend this, as it’s a major breach of trust with the other user, and fake accounts can often easily be spotted when browsing content.
+We highly, highly recommend users not doing this, as it’s a major breach of trust with the other user, and fake accounts can often easily be spotted when browsing content.
 Overall, reaching out to the user you want to follow is the best course of conduct.
-They’ll likely add you if you show a connection or a sense of friendliness—Instagram is, after all, a fairly-positive community of photographers and users sharing their social experiences online.
+They’ll likely add you if you show a connection or a sense of friendliness—Instagram is, after all, a fairly positive community of photographers and users sharing their social experiences online.